openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

    * - LTI 1.3 Tool Launch URL (LTI 1.3 only)
      - Specifies the URL of the remote LTI tool that this component launches.
-       This is sometimes called *redirect* url in some tools.
+       This is sometimes called *Redirect URL* in some tools.

    * - LTI 1.3 OIDC URL (LTI 1.3 only)
      - Specifies the URL of the login URL for the remote LTI tool for the